Dozens killed while seeking aid at Gaza crossing as US envoy heads to Israel for talks

 COGAT, the Israeli military body that facilitates the entry of aid, said over 220 trucks entered Gaza on Tuesday.
 That's far below the 500-600 trucks a day that U.N. agencies say are needed, and which entered during a six-week ceasefire earlier this year.

 The United Nations is still struggling to deliver the aid that does enter the strip, with most trucks unloaded by crowds in zones controlled by the Israeli military.
-The alternative aid system run by the Israeli-backed GHF has also been marred by violence.
+An alternative aid system run by the Israeli-backed Gaza Humanitarian Foundation, or GHF, has also been marred by violence.

 International airdrops of aid have also resumed, but many of the parcels have landed in areas that Palestinians have been told to evacuate while others have plunged into the Mediterranean Sea, forcing people to swim out to retrieve drenched bags of flour.